jax-ml/jax/docs/301/custom-derivatives.md

 For `vmap` support, the easiest option is to define `batch_dim_rule`, which takes axis metadata and the batch dimension of each argument (`None` for unbatched arguments) and just returns the batch dimension of the output.
-Given that data movement answer, JAX derives the batched computation automatically by `vmap`-ing the primitive's other rules:
+From that alone, JAX derives the batched computation automatically, by `vmap`-ing the primitive's other rules:

 ```{code-cell}
 class MulV(Mul):